Mallory Deluce: Hockey Canada

 Deluce was Invited to participate in the 2007 Canadian National Women's Team Fall Festival from 1–8 September in Prince George, British Columbia.
 She was also selected to participate in Hockey Canada's 2010 Summer Strength and Conditioning Camp (from 25–30 May).
-Deluce won gold at the 2010 MLP Cup in Ravensburg, Germany.
-She repeated the feat at the 2011 MLP Cup in Kreuzlingen, Switzerland.
+Deluce won gold at the 2010 MLP Nations Cup in Ravensburg, Germany.
+She repeated the feat at the 2011 MLP Nations Cup in Kreuzlingen, Switzerland.
 Deluce assisted Canada to four shutout wins with five points.

-In March 2011, she was invited to the Canadian national women's ice hockey team selection camp to determine the final roster for the 2011 IIHF Women's World Championships.
-On 31 August 2011, Deluce scored a goal as Canada lost for just the second time in 66 all-time international meetings against Sweden by a 6–4 mark.
+In March 2011, she was invited to the Canadian national women's ice hockey team selection camp to determine the final roster for the 2011 IIHF Women's World Championship.
+She was a member of the team that competed in the 2011 IIHF Eight Nations Tournament.On 31 August 2011, Deluce scored a goal as Canada lost for just the second time in 66 all-time international meetings against Sweden by a 6–4 mark.